At a glance

 - Change lenses only when the vehicle is closed and wind is low.

-- Keep one “dirty” pouch for cloths and wipes used on salt days.
+- Keep one dirty pouch for used cloths and wipes after salt days.

 After salt sessions